Game of Thrones Fans Think They've Spotted Jaime Lannister's Real Right Hand in This Photo

 For many of the fans, such a noticeable apparent gaffe was a point of humor, a strong contrast to the end that met Jaime and Cersei, one of the show’s most controversial and complicated relationships.

-Many fans were amazed that the error could happen after five seasons of Jaime’s hand being an integral part of his character’s development.
+Many fans were amazed by the error given the importance of Jaime’s hand to his character’s development over the course of five seasons.

-Will there be any more fodder from Game of Thrones?
+Will there be any more gaffes before we bid farewell to Game of Thrones?
 With a final episode to close the season and the series, viewers will just have to tune in next week to find out.

 HBO did not respond to TIME’s request for comment on this story.